10 Secluded Cabins in Vermont to Escape with Your Dog

 Dog-Friendly Chalet in Wilmington, Vermont

-Outdoor recreation near Wilmington: Lake Raponda is great for swimming and paddling, as is Lake Whitingham.
-You can also climb to the fire tower on the top of Mt.
+Outdoor recreation near Wilmington: Lake Raponda and Lake Whitingham are great for swimming, fishing, and paddling.
+You can climb to the fire tower atop Mt.
 Olga in Molly Stark State Park.
 In the winter, Mount Snow is just a few miles away.

 Romantic Vermont Cabin Rental near Stowe, Vermont